Defending Rights & Dissent: Works

-DRAD created two podcasts: the Still Spying Podcast and Primary Sources.
-According to the Still Spying Podcast website, the series examines “the failure to reform the FBI, the FBI’s own war on Black dissent, the FBI’s dual role as both law enforcement and intelligence, and how the issue of political surveillance fits into larger discussions about policing.”
-The Primary Sources website describes the purpose of the podcast as “explor[ing] the challenges faced by whistleblowers, journalists, and other truthtellers who expose abuses committed in the name of “national security.””
-On Primary Sources, DRAD Policy Director Chip Gibbons interviewed Daniel Ellsberg, James Goodale, Thomas Drake, John Kiriakou, Michael German, Collen Rawley, Jeffrey Sterling, Lisa Ling, Terry Albury, and Jesselyn Raddack, along with several other guests.
+DRAD created two limited series podcasts: the Still Spying Podcast (2020–2021) and the Primary Sources podcast (2021–2022).
+According to the Still Spying Podcast website, the series examines "the failure to reform the FBI, the FBI's own war on Black dissent, the FBI's dual role as both law enforcement and intelligence, and how the issue of political surveillance fits into larger discussions about policing."
+The Primary Sources website describes the purpose of the podcast as "explor[ing] the challenges faced by whistleblowers, journalists, and other truthtellers who expose abuses committed in the name of 'national security'."
+On Primary Sources, DRAD Policy Director Chip Gibbons interviewed Daniel Ellsberg, James Goodale, Thomas Drake, John Kiriakou, Michael German, Coleen Rowley, Jeffrey Sterling, Lisa Ling, Terry Albury, and Jesselyn Radack, along with several other guests.

 In 2019, DRAD released the report Still Spying on Dissent: The Enduring Problem of FBI First Amendment Abuse.
 The report cataloged FBI targeting of political dissent in its assessments, investigations, and surveillance activities.
 Previously, DRAD released a joint report with the Center for Constitutional Rights entitled Ag-Gag Across America: Corporate-Backed Attacks on Activists and Whistleblowers, about the criminalization of investigation into the agricultural industry.

 DRAD also publishes Dissent NewsWire and a monthly newsletter.